-Post-doctoral fellow in Experimental Photonics with Structured Light
+Post-doctoral fellow in Experimental Photonics within the Structured Photons Lab

 Post-doc in the other research groups

 Currently we have no opening for post-doctoral positions funded in the other research groups.

 If you are interested in being part of our research group during your PhD studied at Federico II, please take a look at the webpage by our Department, that is managing the Physics PhD program.
 If you are an Italian applicant, you can find the needed information here.
 If you are coming from abroad, you can instead refer to this page.
 Selection procedures are in fact different.